thomas992/purpl-engine/README.md

 tools/gn gen out
 ninja -C out
 ```
-GN can also generate IDE projects with `--ide=vs` or `--ide=xcode` (XCode and macOS are currently unsupported), and compilation databases with `--export-compile-commands`.
+GN can also generate IDE projects with `--ide=vs` or `--ide=xcode` (XCode and macOS are not tested because I deleted my Hackintosh install, but they might work with some modifications to the GN scripts), and compilation databases with `--export-compile-commands`.